Whittingehame Farm School

 In October 1938 Ursula was finally accepted to join a preparation camp, taking place at the estate of the Schocken family in Ruednitz, near Berlin.
 There were some forty children aged around fifteen to be engaged in agricultural work for a month to prove their capability for Kibbutz life in Erez Israel.
 The 10th of November 1938, abruptly interrupted work on the farm, as well as all cultural and learning activities.
 Locked up in a room without radio, telephone or a newspaper for a couple of days, they had no clue as to why or what it was all about.
 Even when they had returned to the regular work schedule, they had heard rumours and were deep in contemplation, but never guessed as to the vast changes that they were to encounter on their return home.
 The preparation period was over by the end of November 1938.
 A panel had to approve everyone individually and the attending doctor turned Ursula down because of her being underweight for her age.
 This was a bitter pill for her to swallow.
 She feared that her parents would leave via Antwerp and she would be left behind...
 Much later she found out that the allocation had been cut in half and that those over sixteen years of age who were in danger of being sent to a KZ, a concentration camp, were given priority.

 Synagogues had been burnt down and Jewish schools were closed.
-A waiting period set in, hanging on and hoping something will turn up.
+A waiting period set in, hanging on and hoping something would turn up.
 Ursula’s carefree early childhood had come to an abrupt end.

 With no news, every day seemed like a year.
 Else, ever hopeful, carried on with her preparations in getting everything together to pack, in case there would be an opportunity, either for all of them or at least for the girls to leave.
 Lists were made to decide what to take, what to leave behind, what would fit into just one suitcase and a backpack, nametags had to be sewn onto every single item and some clothes needed alterations.
 At least it gave Ursula something to do.
 Else, almost daily, went to the Jewish authorities to plead with them.
 Betty-Hope, Arno’s sister on her way to America had stopped over in England and had found a family in London that was willing to take in little nine-year-old Marianne-Renate.
 Ursula was promised a place on the waiting list of a Kindertransport for the older children, perhaps under the auspices of Youth-Aliyah.